 How many children are in the program?
 And what is the teacher/child ratio?

 We are licensed for up to 30 children in the building at one time.
-With three classes running at most times, we have approximately 10-12 children in each class.
-Each program has 2 teachers with a ratio of around 1:5.
+With 3 classes running at most times, we have approximately 15 children in each class.
+Each program has 3 teachers with a ratio of around 1:5.

 Will my child go to the Natural Classroom every week?

 Yes!
 Friday is Natural Classroom day, so if your child attends CMLC on Fridays, they will go each week (weather dependent) to the Richardson Bay Audubon Sanctuary.
-Our Willow class begins natural classroom in January.
-The Maple and Oak class will begin their journey in the second week of school!
+Our Willow class begins in the Natural Classroom in February.
+The Oak class will begin their journey in the second week of school!

 Does my child have to be potty trained to attend CMLC?